ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-3.md

 ### Branding Guide

-<div class="sow-comment">For an explanation on how the document below was created, go to the [Style Guide Extended Description Section.](#Style-Guide-Extended-Description).
+<div class="sow-comment">For an explanation on how the document below was created, go to the [Style Guide Extended Description Section](#Style-Guide-Extended-Description).
 For a PDF copy of the style guide shown below, {% asset_link prod-web-app-style-guide.pdf "click here" %}.
 </div>

 {% asset_img prod-web-app-style-guide.png %}